Destination X (2005): Reception

 A total of 775 people attended the event, however, TNA were forced to turn away 600 people.
 It was said that the buyrate was down by 10,000 from previous PPV events.
 Canadian Online Explorer writer Chris Sokol felt the event was a "tremendous PPV".
 Going on to conclude that it was the "best one of the year thus far".
 Regarding the main event, Sokol felt it "was a given that Jarrett would retain", however felt it was "still very exciting".
 James Caldwell of the Pro Wrestling Torch stated in his review that he felt the Ultimate X Challenge match was "absolutely amazing".
 He also felt it had "plenty of psychologically sound factors mixed in with the high spots".
-Caldwel referred to Daniels' blackflip from the Ultimate X structure represented "what athleticism and amazing pro wrestling is all about".
+Caldwel referred to Daniels' backflip from the Ultimate X structure represented "what athleticism and amazing pro wrestling is all about".
 Caldwell stated in his review that he felt that Abyss' attack on Hardy after their encounter was "amazing".
 As for the match, Caldwell believed it was a "great match".
 Wade Keller of the Pro Wrestling Torch rated the Ultimate X Challenge 4 and a quarter stars out of 5, while the main event 2 and three-quarter stars out of 5.
 The Falls Count Anywhere match was given 3 and a quarter stars out of 5, 1 and a half stars more than the Taped Fist First Blood match.
 His lowest rated match during his review was the encounter between The Disciples of Destruction and Phi Delta Slam, which he gave three-quarters of a star.
 The event was released on DVD on November 15, 2005 by TNA Home Video.